Multimessenger constraints for ultra-dense matter: Results

 We begin by discussing some results that follow from the constructed Kepler sequences.
 An observation of a highly spinning NS with precise (gravitational) mass measurement $M$ could be used to directly exclude any EoS for which $\fKep(M)$ is below the observed spin frequency.
 The Kepler sequences corresponding to the EoSs in our ensemble are shown in Fig.~\ref{fig:fKepNoSupra} (left), from which we see that all calculated Kepler frequencies for stars with masses $M > 1.4 M_\odot$ lie in excess of 716 Hz --- the frequency of the fastest-spinning known NS, PSR~J1748$-$2446ad~\cite{Hessels:2006ze}.
 To this end, rapidly spinning NSs do not currently place any additional constraints on the EoS for realistic NS masses, though we find that a future measurement of a rotation frequency $f(1.4M_\odot) > 775$~Hz would eliminate some allowed EoSs.

 In Fig.~\ref{fig:fKepNoSupra} (right) we also display the dimensionless spin parameter along the Kepler sequences.
 We find that the maximal dimensionless spin that stable stars can support always satisfies $\JMs \leq 0.78$.
 This conclusion is, however, affected by input from GW170817, which we have implemented here by assuming the low-spin priors.
 Our analysis without any input from GW170817, shows that all valid EoSs satisfy $\JMs \leq 0.81$.
 Furthermore, we find that the maximum possible value of $\JMs$ depends smoothly on the gravitational mass of the star ranging from $0.66$ to $0.81$ for gravitational masses in the range $0.5M_\odot$ to $4.8M_\odot$.
-For this reason, we also fitted the maximum allowed $\JMs_{\rm max}$ vs $M$, and found the following fitting function to be accurate to within 1 part in $10^3$
+For this reason, we also fitted the maximum allowed $\JMs_{\rm max}$ vs $M$ without any constraint from GW170817 (shown in Fig.~\ref{fig:Mchi_noGW170817}), and found the following fitting function to be accurate to within 1 part in $10^3$

-where $\xi=M/M_\odot$, and the fit is valid for $\xi\in[0.5,4.8]$.
-Our upper limit $\JMs \leq 0.81$ justifies \emph{a posteriori} the choice $\JMs < 0.89$ used by the LIGO/Virgo collaboration for high-spin priors (for technical reasons)~\cite{TheLIGOScientific:2017qsa}, but we recommend that $\JMs \leq 0.81$ or even better Eq.~\eqref{chimaxvsM} should be used in future analyses.
+where the fit is valid for $\mKep\in[0.5 M_\odot,4.8 M_\odot]$.
+Our upper limit $\JMs \leq 0.81$ justifies \emph{a posteriori} the choice $\JMs < 0.89$ used by the LIGO/Virgo collaboration for high-spin priors (for technical reasons, imposed by the lack of rapid waveform models)~\cite{TheLIGOScientific:2017qsa}, but we recommend that $\JMs \leq 0.81$ or even better Eq.~\eqref{chimaxvsM} should be used in future analyses.
 Using Eq.~\eqref{chimaxvsM} should provide more stringent bounds on the binary NS parameters than when using a single value as an upper bound, because of degeneracies with high spin.
 We note here that we have verified that our bounds on $\JMs$ are insensitive to the exact choice of the minimum $\mTOV$ that we allow for our ensemble; in particular, taking $\mTOV > 1.9 M_\odot$ does not affect the reported values.